hyperledger/fabric/docs/source/network/network.md

 Again, notice how channel C1 has a completely separate configuration, CC1, to the network configuration NC4.
-CC1 contains the policies that govern the rights that R1 and R2 have over the channel C1 -- and as we've seen, R3 and R4 have no permissions in this channel.
-R3 and R4 can only interact with C1 if they are added by R1 or R2 to the appropriate policy in the channel configuration CC1.
-An example is defining who can add a new organization to the channel.
-Specifically, note that R4 cannot add itself to the channel C1 -- it must, and can only, be authorized by R1 or R2.
+CC1 contains the policies that govern the rights that R1 and R2 have over the channel C1.
+An example of these policies is defining who can add a new organization to the channel.
+In our example, organizations other than R1 and R2 have no permissions over the channel C1 and can only interact with it if they are added by R1 or R2 to the appropriate policy in the channel configuration CC1.
+Specifically, note that R4 cannot add itself to the channel C1.
+It must, and can only, be authorized by R1 or R2.

 Why are channels so important?
 Channels are useful because they provide a mechanism for private communications and private data between the members of a